GeenDutchman/GeenDutchman/README.md

 I'm GeenDutchman.
 No, not like the color "green", look again!
 There's no "R"!
 "Geen" is a Dutch word, meaning "not" or "none".
 Thus, "I'm not a dutchman".

 It's a funny joke that I came up with after spending some years learning/speaking Dutch in the Netherlands/Belgium, and I decided it was a good username.
+I also have an account with [Gitlab](https://gitlab.com/GeenDutchman) under the same username, I have a few projects there as well!

 ## About